skeund89/reddit-picture-scraper/README.md

 ```

 You will be prompted to provide:
-- Path to a file containing subreddit links.
+- Path to a file containing subreddit links (in the format used by old Reddit).
 - Number of pictures to download per subreddit (default is 25).
 - Path where the downloaded pictures should be saved.